-Sponsored top-level domain.
+Sponsored top-level domain

-Guidance
+Guidance href="#guidance"

-About
+About href="#about"

 Generic top-level domains (gTLD) (.com, .org, etc.) are non-country extensions that indicate the purpose or source of the website.

-Sponsored top-level domains (sTLD) (.gov / .edu / .mil) are a subgroup of gTLDs managed by designated organizations and restricted to specific registrant types.
+sTLDs (.gov / .edu / .mil) are a subgroup of gTLDs managed by designated organizations and restricted to specific registrant types.

 A .gov / .edu / .mil extension verifies that the website is managed by a United States government organization (federal, state, local).
 Government non-.gov gTLDs can potentially confuse users and create opportunities for non-government entities to spoof official government services.
 Adopting the .gov / .edu / .mil extension ensures users are visiting an official government website.

-Examples
+Examples href="#examples"

 Example of government websites with a .gov sTLD: